 Depression and anxiety affect a greater number of people than serious mental illness.
 Prevalence data is now only available at Newcastle and Gateshead CCG level.
-A total of 37,597 people in Newcastle and Gateshead had a diagnosis of depression in 2016/17 (previous data shows that there were 11,391 people in Gateshead in 2012/13).
+A total of 41,295 people in Newcastle and Gateshead had a diagnosis of depression in 2017/18 (previous data shows that there were 11,391 people in Gateshead in 2012/13, which was just under half of the total number in Newcastle Gateshead at the time).
 This equates to a prevalence of 8.9% and the rate is increasing [Chart - Adults with depression].
 The England average is 9.1%.
-Whilst not as accurate as actual diagnosis data, GP Patient Survey data estimates that the proportion of the adult population in Newcastle and Gateshead with both depression and anxiety may be 17.3%, which is significantly higher than the estimated England average of 13.7% [Chart - Estimated depression and anxiety prevalence (GP Survey)].
+GP Patient Survey data estimates that the proportion of the adult population in Newcastle and Gateshead with both depression and anxiety may be 17.3%, which is significantly higher than the estimated England average of 13.7% [Chart - Estimated depression and anxiety prevalence (GP Survey)].

 The antidepressant prescribing rate in Newcastle and Gateshead CCG area was 2.0 (average daily quantities per STAR-PU) compared with an England average of 1.5.
 [Chart - Antidepressant prescribing].
 (Note: Specific Therapeutic group Age-sex weightings Related Prescribing Units (STAR-PUs) are designed to measure prescribing weighted for age and sex of patients.
 There are differences in the age and sex of patients for who drugs in specific therapeutic groups are usually prescribed.
 To make such comparisons STAR-PUs have been developed based on costs of prescribing, items or ADQs within therapeutic groups)

 Gateshead Counselling Service (Tyneside Mind) had an increase in clients from 539 in 2010/11 to 1179 in 2012/13.